AP Exclusive: Colleges got millions from opioid maker owners

-The records reviewed by the AP may not capture all giving by the family.
-Colleges are not required to disclose donation information, and many refused to provide details.
+The financial records may not capture all giving by the family.
+Colleges are not required to disclose donation information, and many refused to provide details to the AP.

-Purdue Pharma separately provides research money to some schools.
-Unlike nonprofit groups, it is not required to disclose its giving in publicly available tax forms.
+Purdue Pharma, which recently filed for bankruptcy, separately provided research money to some schools.
+Unlike nonprofit groups, it was not required to disclose its giving in publicly available tax forms.

 Rockefeller University accepted more Sackler money than any other school in recent history, receiving more than $11 million from the Sackler Foundation in Canada.
 Most came from a single $10 million gift in 2014.
 Smaller donations continued through at least 2017.
 Richard Sackler, a former president of Purdue Pharma, previously taught at the school.

 Rockefeller, which enrolls about 200 students in graduate science programs, did not respond to requests for comment.

 Behind Rockefeller was the University of Sussex in England, which received $9.8 million, according to tax records.
 A university spokesman said the school actually received about $4 million over the past decade, while another pledge “was not progressed.”
 The funding supports Sussex’s Sackler Centre for Consciousness Science, which performs research of “paramount importance” that will continue for years, the school said.

 Sussex did not say how it would handle future gift proposal from the Sacklers.